dsab123/content/blogposts/about-this-site.md

 - how to use Service Workers to cache blogposts and enable a smoother user experience
 <br>

 Wow, thanks for reading this far!
-If the technical aspect interests you I’d love to hear why.
-[Email me about it](mailto:dsabbaghumd@gmail.com).
+If the technical aspect interests you I’d love to hear why. <a href="mailto:dsabbaghumd@gmail.com" target="_blank">Email me about it</a>.
 <br>

 Now, go read my blog and buy some good books.